dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 * Track or Treat, nest, hatched
 * Disturbed or predated: yes
-* Add new "Disturbance observation" group for each disturbance
+* Add new "Disturbance observation" group for each disturbance: A dialogue will pop up allowing to add a "Disturbance observation" until you decline, allowing to add as many disturbances as you wish.

 Depending on whether your program records these events: